Yisusdev2005/Projects/README.md

 As I am just starting in this world, it gives me great joy to share this little project to you.
 It may be missing a lot of things and features, but this is a start for me.
 I hope you like it and that it works for your manga translations :)

+# Executable
+Executable for Windows and Linux, works for both systems.